tskit-dev/tutorials/_sources/simplification.md

 ```

 :::{note}
-As modifying a tree sequence can change the IDs of nodes, sites, and other objects,
+As modifying a tree sequence can change the IDs of nodes, sites, and other objects, it
-it can be useful to use {ref}`metadata <sec_tutorial_metadata>`:
+can be useful to use {ref}`metadata <sec_tutorial_metadata>`: information that stays
-information that stays associated with tskit objects even when their IDs change.
+associated with tskit objects even when their IDs change.
+When simplifying, it is
-When simplifying, it is also possible to keep track of node ID changes by using
+also possible to keep track of node ID changes by using the `map_nodes` parameter,
-the `map_nodes` parameter, as demonstrated later in this tutorial.
+see the {ref}`advanced simplification <sec_advanced_simplification_map_nodes>` tutorial.
 :::

 ## A larger simplification example